They'll tell you an author can't succeed without them, but at a certain point, this one sure wishes she could!

 Added by Ehsan Ehsani on April 28, 2012 at 9:30am — No Comments

 Iowa has turned cloudy and cold.
 Spring can't settle in properly.
-So, today, I picked this week's featured author and we transport to Local Grown, a…Continue
+So, today, I picked this week's featured author and we transport to Local Grown, a coffee house at the end of the wharf in Coupeville, Washington, which juts out into Penn Cove on…Continue

 Added by Stephen Brayton on April 28, 2012 at 12:52am — No Comments